xXx-insane-xXx/pacman-qdt-remover/README.md

 script.py --rd orphans.txt    # Removes all packages listed in orphans.txt along with their unneeded dependencies
 ```

-## Note
-Currently the code is in beta version, so it contains some security flaws, which will be eventually fixed.

 ## Future plans
 Call the python script using a bash executable file which can then be placed in $PATH to be used hassle-free.